South Africa struggles with post-holiday spike in COVID-19

 “We expect that Gauteng is going to be hit very soon and very hard,” said Professor Willem Hanekom, director of the Africa Health Research Institute.
 “It is anticipated Gauteng will have a steep curve of increased cases and hospitalizations.”

-The Steve Biko Hospital in the Pretoria area has already reached capacity and is putting COVID-19 patients into a field hospital outside the main building.
+Already the Steve Biko Academic Hospital in the Pretoria area has reached capacity and has erected “fever tents” outside the main building to house people who are awaiting admission to the COVID-19 wards.

+“In almost all cases the patients have to be treated, whether they are struggling to breathe or other symptoms.
+That is why you see these oxygen tanks here at the fever tents,” Biko hospital CEO Dr. Mathabo Mathebula said Monday.

+Videos circulated on social media of many patients in the tents with oxygen masks, even as the parking lot pavement was covered with rainwater.

+He said South Africa’s rapid increase in hospitalization is a “sign of a virus variant that is much more transmissible.
+Much larger numbers of people are getting infected and more people are needing hospital treatment.”

+The wave of new cases is affecting all levels of society.
+The U.S. ambassador to South Africa, Lana Marks, announced Monday that she had COVID-19 and spent 10 days in an intensive care unit and is now recuperating at her residence.
+Cabinet minister Jackson Mthembu has tested positive for COVID-19 and is showing symptoms, it was announced Monday.

-In response to the resurgence, South Africa has reimposed restrictions to curb the spread of the virus, including banning alcohol sales, closing bars, enforcing a night curfew and limiting attendance at public gatherings including church services and funerals.
+In response to the resurgence, South African President Cyril Ramaphosa announced that 20 land borders to neighboring Zimbabwe, Mozambique and Lesotho would be closed to many travelers until Feb.
+15. In a televised address to the nation Monday night, he maintained restrictions to curb the spread of the virus, including banning alcohol sales, closing bars, enforcing a nighttime curfew and limiting attendance at public gatherings including church services and funerals.

-President Cyril Ramaphosa, who has met with his National Coronavirus Command Council and Cabinet over the renewed public health crisis, is expected to address the nation Monday night on the pandemic.
+“Funerals have become a death trap for many of our people,” said Ramaphosa, explaining that when people gather for funerals they often become infected themselves.
+“These gatherings to give a good send-off to our loved ones is deeply ingrained in our culture, yet they have become superspreader events. ...
+It is better to be safer and stay home.”

+Ramaphosa said the ban on alcohol sales had already helped because emergency rooms at major hospitals are nearly empty as a result of a lack of alcohol-related trauma incidents, freeing up beds and staff for COVID-19 patients.

 South Africa, with a population of 60 million, has reported 1.2 million confirmed cases of COVID-19, representing more than 30% of all the cases in Africa, which this week exceeded 3 million.
 It has reported over 33,000 virus-related deaths but experts say all numbers worldwide understate the true toll of the pandemic due to missed cases and limited testing.